collective-soundworks-workshops/201604-ensci-remix/README.md

 # ENSCI Remix

-ENSCI Remix is a performance for three players that has been created during design workshop on collaborative motion-based mobile-web applications.
+ENSCI Remix is a performance for three players that has been created during a design workshop on collaborative motion-based mobile-web applications at the ENSCI in Paris.

-The application in based on the *Soundworks* framework (http://collective-soundworks.github.io/soundworks/).
+The application is based on the *Soundworks* framework (http://collective-soundworks.github.io/soundworks/).

 ## Installing the Server

-The application requires `Node.js` (>= 0.12, <= 4.x).
+The application requires *Node.js* (>= 0.12, <= 4.x).

 Use the following sequence of commands to install the server: